octokit/octokit.js/README.md

 ## Credits

 `@octokit/rest` was originally created as `node-github` in 2012 by Mike de Boer from Cloud9 IDE, Inc.
-It was renamed adopted by GitHub in 2017
+It was adopted and renamed by GitHub in 2017

 ## LICENSE